End-to-End Page-Level Assessment of Handwritten Text Recognition

 \subsection{Example~2}

-Computation of the NSFD, where deletions are marked with ``\{\dots\}'' and insertions with ``[\dots]''.
-The original word indices are denoted by $j',k'$, while $j,k$ reflect the renumbering applied to circumvent the indirect effects of deletions and insertions.
+Computation of the NSFD for a given alignment $\mathcal{A}'$.
+The original word positions are denoted by $j',k'$, while $j,k$ reflect the renumbering applied to circumvent the indirect effects of deletions and insertions.
 This converts the original alignment $\mathcal{A}'(X,Y)$ into $\mathcal{A}(X.Y)$, used in Eq.\,\eqref{eq:nsfd} to compute the NSFD.
 To account for the unit-cost contribution of insertions and deletions, it is assumed that $|-,\epsilon|=|\epsilon,-|=1$.